UNCF: Fundraising and the Lou Rawls Parade of Stars

 The UNCF has received charitable donations for its scholarship programs.
 One of the more high-profile donations made was by then-senator and future U.S. President John F. Kennedy who donated the money from the Pulitzer Prize for his book Profiles in Courage to the Fund.
 Another significant donation was made in 1990 by Walter Annenberg, who donated $50 million to the fund.

 Beginning in 1980, singer Lou Rawls began the "Lou Rawls Parade of Stars" telethon to benefit the UNCF.
 The annual event, now known as "An Evening of Stars", consists of stories of successful African-American students who have graduated or benefited from one of the many historically black colleges and universities and who received support from the UNCF.
 The telethon featured comedy and musical performances from various artists in support of the UNCF's and Rawls' efforts.
 The event has raised over $200 million in 27 shows for the fund through 2006.

 In January 2004, Rawls was honored by the United Negro College Fund for his more than 25 years of charity work with the organization.
 Instead of Rawls' hosting and performing, he was given the seat of honor and celebrated by his performing colleagues, including Stevie Wonder, The O'Jays, Gerald Levert, Ashanti, and several others.
 Before his death in January 2006, Rawls' last performance was a taping for the 2006 telethon that honored Wonder, months before entering the hospital after being diagnosed with cancer earlier in the year.

 In addition to the telethon, there are a number of other fundraising activities, including the "Walk for Education" held annually in Los Angeles, California, which includes a five kilometer walk/run.
 In Houston, Texas, the Cypresswood Golf Club hosts an annual golf tournament in April.

 In 2014, Koch Industries Inc. and the Charles Koch Foundation made a $25 million grant to UNCF.
 In protest of the Kochs, the American Federation of State, County and Municipal Employees, a major labor union, ended its yearly $50,000–60,000 support for UNCF.

+In 2015, the Lilly Endowment donated $50 million to UNCF to establish the Career Pathways Initiative (CPI) for HBCUs.

 In June 2020, Netflix founder Reed Hastings donated $120 million to the UNCF to be used as scholarship funds for students enrolled at UNCF institutions.
 His donation was the largest in UNCF history.

+In 2024, the Lilly Endowment added to its 2015 gift and awarded a $100 million unrestricted grant to UNCF's $1 billion capital campaign.